AsymLabs/realpath-lib/README.md

 Motivation
 ==========

-Recent work writing scripts that should function the same way across Mac, Linux, and Windows has revealed that certain system/Bash tools are not available for all platforms.
+Recent work writing scripts that should function the same way across Mac, Linux and Windows has revealed that certain system/Bash tools are not available for all platforms.
 Quite often the standard way of resolving file names, such as the use of *basename*, *readlink* or others has led to portability problems.

 For this reason we have prepared this set of tools for use in Bash scripts.
 It uses only simple built-in features and should not require anything else.